-The Baptist Core Leadership Team brings together leaders from Associations, Specialist Teams, Project Co-ordinators and Colleges in order to realise the vision for effective interdependent and collaborative working.
+The Baptist Steering Group brings together leaders from Association Partnerships, Specialist Teams and Colleges in order to realise the vision for effective interdependent and collaborative working.
 The Group is led by Rev Lynn Green, the General Secretary of the Baptist Union.